Faculty Guidelines for DSPS Test Proctoring

 - Learn how to set up extra time in Canvas here or in this short video tutorial

 - Plan to confirm test proctoring instructions and/or provide a copy of the test via

-your DSPS Online Faculty Portal at least 24 hrs prior to the test date.
+your DSPS Online Faculty Portal at least 24 hrs prior and no later than midnight before

 THE DAY OF THE TEST/QUIZ: Be Available!

-- DSPS students are being advised to contact you and DSPS immediately, should there be issues with the test settings BEFORE they attempt the test/quiz.
-Make yourself readily available in case you need to be contacted to make time setting corrections.
-Depending on your reply turnaround time, flexibility with test due dates may be required.
+- DSPS students are advised to contact their instructor and DSPS immediately if there are issues with the test settings BEFORE they attempt the test/quiz.
+Plan to make yourself readily available in case you need to be contacted to make time setting corrections.
+Depending on the reply turnaround time, flexibility with test due dates may be required.

-- DSPS Proctors may contact you with questions on behalf of the student, please reply as soon as possible to ensure students get an equitable testing experience.
+- DSPS Proctors may contact instructors with questions on behalf of the student, please reply as soon as possible to ensure students get an equitable testing experience.

 - Please have a compensatory plan in place to accommodate students that start their test and discover that their extended time has not been granted.